 Friday evening, prior to the concert at Teatro Verdi (see below) our tiny 50+ group had dinner at Trattoria Benvenuto.
 I’m not sure of the name of the woman who took our group from school to dinner and the concert but she led our group cultural activities in 2019 and is very sweet and speaks very clear Italian, making me wish she were my teacher.

 I had eaten at Benvenuto with a friend in 2019 and thought their food was quite good.
 We had the standard aperitivo, pasta and wine but after sketchy meals at my apartment and in Naples the previous week, it tasted divine.
-And as I wrote later, that it was nice to have conversation and company.
+And as I wrote later, it was nice to have conversation and company.

 Dinner at a restaurant near Santa Croce